danielharrell/open-eyes-lect-2017-18/Open.md

-And this enclosure will make the openness of the parabola at once intelligible yet impassable; something we can plainly see, yet never reach---as if openness had no being beyond seeming.
+And this enclosure will make the openness of the parabola at once intelligible yet impassable; something we can plainly see, yet never reach---as if openness had no being beyond seeming. <!--Later shift this image to infinite circle whose center is everywhere and circumference nowhere, when talking about totality, or world.-->

 ## States of Being {#being}

 This is another way, then, to wonder how being open is possible.
-And while it might seem contrived, in coming from mathematics, it suggests a more general way, and radical way, to wonder how being open is possible.
+It might seem contrived, in coming from mathematics.
+But it suggests a more general way, and radical way, to wonder how being open is possible.
 For what if every way of being open were like the parabola?
 That is, what if every way of being open were really a way of being closed that merely looked open?
 In light of this question, consider what I earlier called *states of being*: the open door of hospitality; the open heart of generosity; the open mind of enlightenment.
-The openness in such cases has the genuineness of a virtue.
-But it is the kind of virtue that can be corrupted, and corrupted in the direction of excess, making us wonder what distinguishes *true* openness from *mere* openness.
+Openness here has the genuineness of a virtue. ---But the kind of virtue that can be corrupted, and corrupted in the direction of excess, making us wonder what distinguishes *true* openness from *mere* openness.
 Recall the open door in Homer's